openstack/watcher/doc/source/dev/plugin/cdmc-plugin.rst

     :noindex:

+.. _register_new_cdmc_entrypoint:

 Register a new entry point
 ==========================

-In order for the Watcher Applier to load your new cluster data model collector, the cluster data model collector must be registered as a named entry point under the ``decision_engine.model.collector`` entry point of your ``setup.py`` file.
+In order for the Watcher Decision Engine to load your new cluster data model collector, the latter must be registered as a named entry point under the ``watcher_cluster_data_model_collectors`` entry point namespace of your ``setup.py`` file.
 If you are using pbr_, this entry point should be placed in your ``setup.cfg`` file.

 The name you give to your entry point has to be unique.